What is coherence therapy and how does it work?

 Coherence therapy steps

-This means rather than just discussing the problem, the client is guided to connect with what it feels like to experience the problem in the moment it is occuring.
+This means rather than just discussing the problem, the client is guided to connect with what it feels like to experience the problem in the moment it is occurring.
 This is often accomplished by recalling recent moments where the problem has been particularly potent.
-Rather than trying to counteract or push away a problem, the therapist leans on the sense that the problem is emotionally necessary to have on some level!
+Rather than trying to counteract or push away a problem, the therapist leans on the sense that the problem is emotionally necessary to have on some level.

-Once the client has fully embraced and integrated the discovered mental model, and is fully conscious of the pro-symptom position (why the symptom is necessary), the therapist can explore and guide the client to a juxtaposition experience.
-Essentially, has the client had any experience that differs from the original learning that generated the problem?
-As mentioned, juxtapositions can be found in past experiences the client has already had but not integrated, they can be found in experiences the client has between sessions, or they can even be generated through internal work that the client does to connect with themselves in a new way – for example, inner child work or structured revisiting of a traumatic memory.
-The client’s relationship with the therapist could also provide a disconfirming experience that can help update emotional learnings.
+As mentioned, contradictory knowledge can be found in past experiences the client has already had but not integrated, in experiences the client has between sessions, or even generated through internal work that the client does to connect with themselves in a new way – for example, inner child work or structured revisiting of a traumatic memory.
+The client’s relationship with the therapist could also provide a disconfirming experience that can help update emotional learning if juxtaposed with the original emotional learning.

 In order for CT to be effective, we have to be speaking “in” and “from” the experience, rather than talking “about” it.
-Experiences are what generate emotional learnings in the first place, and an experience is what is required to update these knowings.
+Experiences are what generate emotional learning in the first place, and an experience is what is required to update these knowings.

 Throughout the entire process, the clinician works on the basis of emotional coherence – that is, assuming that all clients’ symptoms make sense on a deep and personal level, and that on some level, these symptoms developed as solutions.